sopra-fs24-group-18/server/contributions.md

 Frontend: Design a new waiting page after player submitting their answers.
 Design a new component for players to enter room code.
-Seperate profile management page and lobby page.
+Separate profile management page and lobby page.

 **Plan for this week**